run-until-caught/Run-Until-Caught-Development/README.md

 #### "Roads, Where we're going, we don't need roads"
 Section header above is a reference to a Doc Brown quote in the <a href="https://m.youtube.com/watch?v=pDX997uKTGg&pp=QAFIAQ%3D%3D">"Back to the Future"</a> movie.
 It refers to a situation where a previously assumed requirement is no longer applicable and therefore a process not required to be completed.
 In the movie scene, a previous requirement for there to be enough road to reach 88 miles per hour is no longer applicable as the car can now fly.

-In situations where process you don't want to deal with has lots of words to describe when it should be applied, you can choose to make the case that the rules do not apply.
+In situations where the process you don't want to deal with has lots of words to describe when it should be applied, you can choose to make the case that the rules do not apply.
 A more appealing way to phrase this might be that the "rules are not yet written" for your particular case.
 This is likely only the case when the definitions for when the process needs to be applied are written very narrowly in the first place.
 Sometimes, there can be 4 approved ways to do something for 4 different narrow situations.
-If you need to do something else that alls outside those 4 defined scenarios, maybe the rules haven't yet been written for your fifth scenario?
+If you need to do something else that falls outside those 4 defined scenarios, maybe the rules haven't yet been written for your fifth scenario?
 Maybe you could figure things out for your situation and help suggest a process later for your new situation if asked?

 ## Defer Until Tomorrow
 Guidelines for whether a process needs to be followed sometimes have very clear timelines associated with them.
 Other times they don't.
 Careful reading of these details can provide flexibility in when a process is started.
-Other times there is strict guidelines when a process should be started but not when it needs to be finished by.
+Other times there are strict guidelines when a process should be started but not when it needs to be finished by.

 Deferring process can give you time to fit in a few more iterations that help you decide whether to push forward or kill the project entirely.

-Sometimes deferring a process until another one can be undertaken at the same time, or a specific party can be involved, can reduce the total process burden for all parties involed.
+Sometimes deferring a process until another one can be undertaken at the same time, or a specific party can be involved, can reduce the total process burden for all parties involved.
 Perhaps a key approver is only available on the same day but willing to approve two things at once?
-Aligning multiple processes such that they are tied together can be risky, but it can also increase assurances that meetings are not continuously postoned.
+Aligning multiple processes such that they are tied together can be risky, but it can also increase assurances that meetings are not continuously postponed.

 #### Non-Production Working Prototypes
 Often processes are built around worst case scenarios.
 What's the worst that can happen with real data, real servers, real customers, real liability.
-Describing or otherwise keeping your project as a lab project, prototype, test, development, experiment, or some other category can be an escape hatch that excuses it from burdensome process until a later point in time.
-This often lets you get through more interations, failures, and learning cycles 'process time' needs to be included in to the development time & cost arithmetic.
-Sometimes entire teams can be labled labs, be banned from deploying anything into production, and thereby move faster than anyone else.
+Describing or otherwise keeping your project as a lab project, prototype, test, development, experiment, or some other category can be an escape hatch that excuses it from burdensome processes until a later point in time.
+This often lets you get through more iterations, failures, and learning cycles 'process time' needs to be included in the development time & cost arithmetic.
+Sometimes entire teams can be labeled labs, be banned from deploying anything into production, and thereby move faster than anyone else.

 ## Piggyback Rides
-Piggybacking on established IT systems can be one of the fastest and most effective ways to get through process.
+Piggybacking on established IT systems can be one of the fastest and most effective ways to get through burdensome processes.

 ##### Existing IT Systems
 If you can deploy your project on another IT system that already exists, has gone through months of process, and has a clear authority to operate, it could be a huge process savings.